cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-12-game-forfeit.md

 }
 ```

 With this, you ensure that **if** your module's `EndBlock` function is called, the expired games will be handled.
-For the **whole application to call your module**, you have to instruct it to do so.
-This takes place in `app/app.go`, where the application is initialized with the proper order to call the `EndBlock` functions in different modules.
+For the **whole application to call your module** you have to instruct it to do so.
+This takes place in `app/app.go` where the application is initialized with the proper order to call the `EndBlock` functions in different modules.
 Add yours at the end:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/7739537804f350241f59ee55b443a66b68883fc8/app/app.go#L398]
 app.mm.SetOrderEndBlockers(crisistypes.ModuleName, govtypes.ModuleName, stakingtypes.ModuleName, checkersmoduletypes.ModuleName)